hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The integration of E-noses in security and military sectors offers lucrative opportunities for the digital scent technology market.
 The heightened demand for explosive detection in airports, border crossings, and military checkpoints, along with improved identification of chemical warfare agent and narcotics positions.
 E-Nose devices as efficient alternatives to traditional methods.
-Technological, advancements such as minialurization and portability enhance deployment flexibility, while multi-sensor platforms and real time monitoring strengthen threat detection capabilities.
+Technological, advancements such as miniaturization and portability enhance deployment flexibility, while multi-sensor platforms and real time monitoring strengthen and threat detection capabilities.

 The market expansion is fueled by collaborations between E-Nose developers, government agencies, and security firms, opening avenues for new